Monday, August 26, 2013

 Of Lena’s second husband, William Dewitte Hook, I’ve learned quite a few things.
 He was born March 11, 1890 in Round Prairie, Missouri.
 He was the son of Benjamin Hook and Viola Pemberton, one of nine children from this marriage.
 William had been married earlier, to a woman named Naomia, but they’d had no children together.
 He served in World War I. William Hook died in St. Louis in December 1962.

 The next steps will be to continue trying to prove Lena’s parentage, and ultimately learn more details about her life.
-I'd love to find a photo of her!
+I'd love to find a photo of her.
 Hopefully, there will be more information to come in the near future.

 So, my biggest brick wall is smashed, which is absolutely thrilling.
 As often seems to be the case in genealogical research, every question answered creates many more riddles, so I suspect I will still be working on Lena for quite some time.